Teeboi96/retail-sales-excel-dashboard/README.md

 The dashboard uses six charts:

-Monthly Sales Trend – Line chart based on Year/Month.
+ 1 Monthly Sales Trend – Line chart based on Year/Month.

-Sales by Product Category – Column chart.
+ 2 Sales by Product Category – Column chart.

-Profit by Product Category – Column chart.
+ 3 Profit by Product Category – Column chart.

-Sales by Customer Type – Column chart.
+ 4 Sales by Customer Type – Column chart.

-Sales by State – Horizontal bar chart (for readability with text labels).
+ 5 Sales by State – Horizontal bar chart (for readability with text labels).

-Sales by City – Horizontal bar chart.
+ 6 Sales by City – Horizontal bar chart.

 ### Layout Choices

-Charts arranged in a 3 × 2 grid (left and right columns, three rows).
+ - Charts arranged in a 3 × 2 grid (left and right columns, three rows).

-Left column and right column have equal chart widths for symmetry.
+ - Left column and right column have equal chart widths for symmetry.

-Gridlines are removed on the dashboard sheet for a cleaner, report-style look.
+ - Gridlines are removed on the dashboard sheet for a cleaner, report-style look.

-Fonts and colors are kept minimal and consistent to keep the focus on the data, not decoration.
+ - Fonts and colors are kept minimal and consistent to keep the focus on the data, not decoration.

 ## ⚙️ Challenges & Workarounds

 Working in Excel Online surfaced a few issues:

-No Date Grouping in PivotTables
+ 1 No Date Grouping in PivotTables

-The usual right-click → Group option for dates didn’t appear.
+   - The usual right-click → Group option for dates didn’t appear.

-Fix: Created explicit Year and Month columns in the dataset and used them in the rows area.
+   - Fix: Created explicit Year and Month columns in the dataset and used them in the rows area.

-COUNT Instead of SUM
+ 2 COUNT Instead of SUM

-Some PivotTables defaulted to COUNT when summarizing fields.
+   - Some PivotTables defaulted to COUNT when summarizing fields.

-Fix: Opened Value Field Settings and changed the summary function to SUM.
+   - Fix: Opened Value Field Settings and changed the summary function to SUM.

-Text-Stored Numbers
+ 3 Text-Stored Numbers

-Profit values were stored as text, so SUM returned 0.
+   - Profit values were stored as text, so SUM returned 0.

-Fix: Used VALUE() to convert text to numeric and built pivots off the new column.
+   - Fix: Used VALUE() to convert text to numeric and built pivots off the new column.

-Pivot Field List Not Updating
+ 4 Pivot Field List Not Updating

-After adding new columns, PivotTables initially didn’t see them.
+   - After adding new columns, PivotTables initially didn’t see them.

-Fix: Refreshed and recreated PivotTables to ensure all fields were available.
+   - Fix: Refreshed and recreated PivotTables to ensure all fields were available.

 These workarounds mirror real-world scenarios where tools have limitations but the analysis still needs to get done.

 ## 🔍 Key Insights (from the dashboard)

-Office Supplies is the dominant revenue category in this dataset.
+- Office Supplies is the dominant revenue category in this dataset.

-One state (e.g. NSW) clearly leads in total sales.
+- One state (e.g. NSW) clearly leads in total sales.

-Corporate customers generate the highest total sales among segments.
+- Corporate customers generate the highest total sales among segments.

-Profit and sales are not evenly distributed across categories, which may inform pricing or promotion strategy.
+- Profit and sales are not evenly distributed across categories, which may inform pricing or promotion strategy.

-The time-series view shows noticeable peaks in specific months, suggesting seasonal effects.
+- The time-series view shows noticeable peaks in specific months, suggesting seasonal effects.

 (Note: Exact values depend on the underlying dataset and filters.)

 ## 🚀 How to Use This Project

-Download the workbook
+   1 Download the workbook

-Open excel/Retail_Sales_Dashboard.xlsx from this repo.
+      - Open excel/Retail_Sales_Dashboard.xlsx from this repo.

-Click Download.
+      - Click Download.

-Open in Excel (Desktop or Online)
+   2 Open in Excel (Desktop or Online)

-Enable editing if prompted.
+      - Enable editing if prompted.

-Navigate between sheets:
+      - Navigate between sheets:

-RetailData – main table
+         - RetailData – main table

-Pivot_* sheets – pivot sources
+         - Pivot_ sheets – pivot sources

-Dashboard – final view
+         - Dashboard – final view

-Modify or Extend
+   3 Modify or Extend

-Swap in a different but similarly structured retail dataset.
+      - Swap in a different but similarly structured retail dataset.

-Add more KPIs (e.g. average discount, profit margin percentage).
+      - Add more KPIs (e.g. average discount, profit margin percentage).

-Extend visuals with slicers or additional charts.
+      - Extend visuals with slicers or additional charts.

 ## 🛠 Tools

-Excel Online (data cleaning, calculations, PivotTables, dashboard)
+- Excel Online (data cleaning, calculations, PivotTables, dashboard)

-CSV / Excel format for data
+- CSV / Excel format for data

 ## 👤 Author

 Project built by Treasure (Tee) as part of a personal analytics and dashboarding portfolio.

 Feel free to open an issue or reach out if you have suggestions or questions.